-These are some of the common types of the Gomoku.
+These are some of the common types of Gomoku.

-- If a player forms a line of 6 or more stones, an overline prevents them from winning.
+If a player forms a line of 6 or more stones, an overline prevents them from winning.
+Caro.

 Ninuki Renju, also known as Wu, is a variation that adds capturing to the game; the opponent can capture a pair of stones of the same shade using custodial capture (where two lines of stones are sandwiched along their length).
 The player who makes a perfect five in a succession or captures five pairs of the opponent’s stones is the winner.